open-policy-agent/opa/docs/content/opa-1.md

 To avoid breaking existing policies and give users a chance to update them such that these future keywords don’t clash with, for example, existing variable names, a new flag called `--v0-compatible` will be added to OPA commands such as `opa run` to maintain backward compatibility.
 OPA’s Go SDK and Go API will be equipped with similar functionality, as well.

-In addition to this, the bundle manifest will also be updated to include a bit that indicates whether pre-OPA v1.0 behavior is desired.
+Starting from OPA `v0.64.0`, the bundle manifest includes rego-version information that indicates whether contained modules are compatible with OPA v0.x or OPA v1.0.
-This should be useful for cases when pre-OPA v1.0 functionality is desired but the users themselves have no control over the OPA deployment and hence cannot set the CLI flag.
+This is useful for cases where users have limited control over the OPA deployment and hence cannot set the CLI `--v1-compatible`/`--v0-compatible` flags on the OPA runtime consuming the bundle.
-OPA tooling such as the `opa build` command will be equipped with a new flag that will allow users to control the relevant bit in the manifest.

 ### Enforce use of `if` and `contains` keywords in rule head declarations